This New Hotel For Activists Encourages Community (And Pampering)

 So what exactly constitutes an “activist hotel”?
 Lo imagines a multi-pronged approach, starting with an event series.
 Eaton will host speakers for talks on topics ranging from climate change to race relations.
 The goal is to house several activist-artists in residence, many of whom straddle both the nonprofit and creative fields; think filmmakers and artists who tackle timely issues in their work.

-The D.C. location, for example, will have six rooms designed as visual artist studios.
+The D.C. location, for example, will have two rooms designed as visual artist studios.
 (In Hong Kong, the concept will be adapted as music recording studios.)
 Guests who desire a night at the movies can enjoy the hotel’s 50-person cinema, which will screen films centered on social good and human rights, potentially acting as a satellite arm of film festivals.
+The programming is also open to the public.

 All locations will include a physical radio station to record incoming talent for a daily station and future podcast series, part of the Eaton’s atypical approach to branding, which centers on digital platform content.
 “We will commission a lot of original writing, photography, and video content, as well as podcasts to be our introduction to the world,” says Lo.